A Look at Mega Evolutions for the 2018 World Championships

 ひむけんⅡ世 – 3rd Place March International Challenge (Link to team report)

-Sam O'Dell – Top 4 Dallas Regionals
+Sam O'Dell – Top 4 Dallas Regional

 Mega Gengar